codingburgas/2324-space-sprint-project-pda/README.md

 <h2 id="about-the-project">About The Project</h2>

 <p align="justify">
-    NexGenBank is a collaborative project developed by a passionate team of software engineers and financial experts.
-Our mission is to revolutionize the banking experience by leveraging the latest technologies to provide secure, efficient, and user-friendly financial services.
+    PlanetDawn is an ambitious project crafted by a team of dedicated astronomers and tech enthusiasts.
+Our aim is to redefine the way people engage with the cosmos through immersive experiences and cutting-edge technology.
+With PlanetDawn, users embark on an exhilarating journey to explore the mysteries of the universe, offering captivating insights and breathtaking views of distant worlds.
 </p>
-<p> - The NexGenBank Team ❤️</p>
+<p> - Planet Dawn team ❤️</p>

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)